-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Our responsibilities under those standards and the Uniform Guidance are further described in the Auditors's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards); and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Our responsibilities under those standards and the Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

-We are required to be independent of the PCC and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
-Our audit does not provide a legal determination of the PCC's compliance with the compliance requirements referred to above.
+We are required to be independent of the PCC and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on compliance for the major federal programs.
+Our audit does not provide a legal determination of PCC's compliance with the compliance requirements referred to above.